-With the Conference about to start I moved north by about 10km to the Iberostar Hotel next to the town of Sayulita.
+With the Conference about to start, I moved north by about 10km to the Iberostar Hotel next to the town of Sayulita.
 This hotel has a superb reputation as a conference centre as well as a good family hotel destination.
-As with most of the large hotels, it offers an all-inclusive package, and could be considered a great location to take your family with you if you had a conference to attend.
+As with most of the large hotels, it offers an all-inclusive package and could be considered a great location to take your family with you if you had a conference to attend.

 The hotel offers lots of activities for both children and adults, as well as excursions out to take in the surrounding scenery.
 A boat tour early in the morning to the islands off Sayulita and the bird sanctuary there delivers rewards undreamt of on any regular holiday.

 Coming back in daylight, we stop off at the small town of Sayulita, only minutes from the hotel.
-This may be considered more of a tourist town, but there is no pressure to buy anything, and most of the locals are just going around their normal business.
+This may be considered more of a tourist town, but there is no pressure to buy anything, and most of the locals are just going about their normal business.
 Here, just as in Nuevo Vallarta, the beaches are almost empty, a few children flying kites and kicking a football around in the street.

 All too soon it is time to return home.
-Look out for more detailed post on the activities and places I enjoyed in Riviera Nayarit, as these last 2 posts barely scratch the surface of the beauty I have seen.
+Look out for a more detailed post on the activities and places I enjoyed in Riviera Nayarit, as these last 2 posts barely scratch the surface of the beauty I have seen.
 This is one place I will return to again.
 And again.